<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <guid isPermaLink="false">http://shortbrews.com/?p=935</guid>

-<description><![CDATA[<p>There are some things in life that are always worth appreciating.
+<description><![CDATA[<p>Some things in life are always worth appreciating.
 A good beer.
 A nice round of golf.
-The good news?
-You can easily enjoy a good beer and a nice round of golf together!
-Of course, any golfer worth their weight knows you can&#8217;t just drink anything on the golf course.
-No, much like a 30-yard flop shot or a 30-yard chunk shot with a five wood, selecting the right drink is an art form.
-I&#8217;ll be trying to stick to beers that might be sold by your golf course, because you would never bring your own beer onto the course&#8230;right?
-6 Best Golf Beers, Ranked 1.
-Ballast Point Grapefruit Sculpin IPA Starting this list with an IPA is a bold call since IPAs, sunshine, and physical activity don&#8217;t mix very well.
-HOWEVER, I think the Grapefruit Sculpin IPA gets a pass because the grapefruit flavor is just too perfect.
+Of course, any golfer knows that you can&#8217;t just drink any beer on the course.
+Aside from the fact that you can&#8217;t bring your own beer (you would never do that, right?), some beers might have a more negative impact on your game and day.
+So, picking the right beers for golf is key.
+Here are the best beers for golf that you should be able to find on your course.
+Best Golf Beers, Ranked 1.
+Firestone Walker 805 There&#8217;s a lot to love about the 805.
+This beer is perfectly light, has good flavor, is 4.7% ABV, and doesn&#8217;t sit too heavily in your stomach.
+There are plenty of good occasions to grab an 805 outside of golf, but the course is a great place to enjoy this beer.
+2. Ballast Point Grapefruit Sculpin IPA I know that adding an IPA is a bold call since IPAs, sunshine, and physical activity don&#8217;t mix very well.
+However, I think the Grapefruit Sculpin IPA gets a pass because the grapefruit flavor is just too perfect.
+It&#8217;s a 7% IPA that leans juicy and crisp, making it perfect to sip.
 Start your round with a Grapefruit Sculpin, or have one at the turn.
 Or have one after your round.
-If your golf course (or area) doesn&#8217;t carry this delicous beer, look for the regular Sculpin IPA or a Hazy Sculpin IPA.
-2. Heineken Silver I don&#8217;t want to crown this list with the &#8220;light lager&#8221; types (think Michelob Ultra, Coors Light, etc), but I&#8217;m going to highlight Heineken Silver.
+If your golf course (or area) doesn&#8217;t carry this delicious beer, look for the regular Sculpin IPA or a Hazy Sculpin IPA.
+3. Heineken Silver I don&#8217;t want to crowd this list with the &#8220;light lager&#8221; types (think Michelob Ultra, Coors Light, etc), but I&#8217;m going to highlight Heineken Silver.
 Why?
-Because it&#8217;s low calorie and I legitimately like the flavor.
-This is what it looks like for reference: Also Good For Golf: Low Calorie Beers That Don&#8217;t Suck 3.
-Firestone Walker 805 There&#8217;s a lot to love about the 805.
-This beer is perfectly light, has good flavor, and doesn&#8217;t sit in your stomach the way an IPA would.
-There are plenty of good occasions to grab an 805 outside of golf, but the course is a great place to enjoy this beer.
+Because it&#8217;s low-calorie and I legitimately like the flavor.
+It&#8217;s pretty close to the regular Heineken flavor while still being light and low-calorie, which is a great combination.
 4. Deschutes Mirror Pond Pale Ale The Mirror Pond is a nice pale ale with real flavor, which I love.
-I will say that this beer does get a little hoppy for a pale ale (especially for my tastes), but I&#8217;m trying to pick beers that can be purchased anywhere in the US.
-This beer is best out of the bottle, but golf courses will probably sell you the canned version.
+This beer does lean a little bitter and hoppy, but it&#8217;s just 5% ABV, meaning it packs a lot of flavor into a relatively light beer.
+It&#8217;s also available in most areas of the country, so it&#8217;s a safe pick if you see it on the beverage cart.
 5. Local Lager Okay, this pick is a bit of a cop-out since it&#8217;s not a specific beer, but seriously consider buying a can of a local lager next time you&#8217;re golfing.
 Lagers are the perfect beer for sunshine, and you might find a local brewery that you enjoy!
-6. Athletic IPA I&#8217;ve said it!
-The Athletic IPA, a famously non-alcoholic beer, is legitimately one of the best beers to have on the links.
-Athletic does an incredible job of nailing beer flavor without any of the booze, perfect for someone who thinks they golf better when sober.</p>
+As an example, the Bandon Dunes Sheep Ranch Lager was the perfect pairing for Sheep Ranch, and I&#8217;m glad I gave it a try.
+6. Athletic IPA The Athletic IPA, a great non-alcoholic beer, is legitimately one of the best beers to have on the links.
+Athletic does an incredible job of nailing beer flavor without any of the booze, perfect for someone who is taking their round seriously and doesn&#8217;t want alcohol affecting their swing.
+Golf Beers FAQs</p>

-<p>The post <a href="https://shortbrews.com/top-golf-beers-ranked/">Best Beer for Golf, Ranked for 2026</a> appeared first on <a href="https://shortbrews.com">Short Brews</a>.</p>
+<p>The post <a href="https://shortbrews.com/top-golf-beers-ranked/">Best Beers for Golf, Ranked for 2026</a> appeared first on <a href="https://shortbrews.com">Short Brews</a>.</p>

 ]]></description>